swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Detached tasks

-Thus far, every task we have created is a child task, whose lifetime is limited by the scope in which is created.
+Thus far, every task we have created is a child task, whose lifetime is limited by the scope in which it is created.
 This does not allow for new tasks to be created that outlive the current scope.

 The `runDetached` operation creates a new task.
 It accepts a closure, which will be executed as the body of the task.
 Here, we create a new, detached task to make dinner: